 By the time the census was taken in 1945 numbers had crept back up, with there being 12 Cubs and 14 Scouts.
 The number on war service had dropped slightly to 27.
 Additionally the census revealed that two more members of the Group had gained their King’s Scout Badge.
 L D Smith was probably one of these but the name of the other is regrettably not known.

 In May 1945 a Whitsun camp was held at Shenley and after VE Day things started to improve.
 In August a Summer Camp was held at Martin, near Dover in Kent and the event was even marked by a report in the Finchley Press.

-During these years there was also a few comings and goings with regard to the leaders.
+During these years there were also a few comings and goings with regard to the leaders.
 Eric Poupard had been replaced as acting GSM by Ray Salkilld and Bob Hunt was the SM.
-The Cubs were being led by Mirtle Fulton with assistance from Irene Lachmann.
+The Cubs were being led by Myrtle Fulton with assistance from Irene Lachmann.

 In May the Group held another of what they called ‘unconventional dances’ which were well liked and well supported.
 According to the press cutting dozens of people had to be turned away.

 Over the Whitsun weekend 22 Scouts attended the Victory Camp at Gilwell, where more than 1,000 were in attendance.
 Unfortunately poor weather resulted in several of the activities being cancelled.